tmielke/fuse-demos/Camel/Camel-WMQ-AMQ-XA-TX-JBossFuse6.0/README.md

 - Check the ActiveMQ broker's OUT queue, messages should get routed rather slowly to that destination.

-- In a shell window run `./kill-script.sh` to kill SMX 10 times every two minutes.
+- In a shell window run `./kill-script.sh` to kill JBoss Fuse 10 times every two minutes.
 On the restart of JBoss Fuse it will recover any pending transactions from the transaction manager recovery log.